VoIP-Domain/voipdomain/Documentations/INSTALL.md

 Once everything is installed, you'll need to create the main system database and populate it with MariaDB.
 Configuring the web server pointing to the Administrative Interface, you'll access the installation procedure.
-The installation will be done in three steps:
+The installation is completed in three steps:

 1) Permission check:
    - This will check if `/etc/voipdomain` is a directory and if it's writable by